philipp-baumann/cgywin-tricks/README.md

 The Cgywin distribution ships only base packages by default.
 The executable `setup-x86.exe` provides updates and serves to install new packages.
-You can also acccess setup functionality via the Cgywin shell, for example:
+You can also access setup functionality via the Cgywin shell, for example:

 ``` bash